josuejaramillo/summer_school_2024_SHiP/README.md

 ## Overview

 `LLPsim` is a Python script designed for simulating and analyzing particle physics data.
-It leverages numerical and visualization techniques to analyze distributions related to LLP (Light Long-Lived Particles) scenarios.
+It leverages numerical and visualization techniques to analyze distributions related to LLP (Long-Lived Particles) scenarios.
 The script performs tasks such as kinematic sampling, distribution analysis, and 3D visualization of particle data.

 ## Features